futoin/specs/final/ftn3_iface_definition.md

 ## 1.10.
 Payload size safety limits

 It is assumed that both request and response messages are relatively small.
 All heavy data should be transfered as raw HTTP or other lower level protocol payload.
-Therefore, a **safety limit of 64 KBytes is imposed for any type of payload**.
+Therefore, a default safety limit of **64 KBytes** is imposed for any type of payload.
 Both Invoker and Executor should control this limit, unless there is efficient mechanism with O(1) complexity to transfer message from peer to peer (e.g. shared memory).

+## 1.10.1.
+Max message size adjustment per function definition

+For some cases it may still be desired to transfer larger data in single call using main message exchange transport protocol.
+It can be set per-function with "maxsize" attribute.

+However, it is discouraged as it may jeopardize service stability.

+Units assumed:
+* 'B' - bytes
+* 'K' - Kilobytes - 1024 bytes
+* 'M' - Megabytes - 1024 kilobytes

 ## 1.11.
 On Behalf Of calls